MartinLouw05/MartinLouw05/README.md

 ### Hi there 👋

 I am an entry-level Software Developer looking for a position where I can learn on the job.
-I obtained my Bachelor of Commerce: Informatics qualification in November 2020 and recently graduated from CodeSpace Academy, where I completed a Software Development course, and I am proficient in PHP, MySQL, and full-stack JavaScript.
+I obtained my Bachelor of Commerce: Informatics qualification in November 2020 and recently graduated from CodeSpace Academy, where I completed a Software Development course, and I am proficient in PHP, MySQL and full-stack JavaScript.
 My studies have prepared me to be able to learn rapidly, and I am committed to learning new technologies and languages.

+During my final year project at the University of Pretoria the COVID-19 pandemic started and our team was forced to continue working on our project remotely.
+This experience has improved my communication and teamwork skills and allowed me to gain valuable insight into how it is to remotely work with a team in the future.

+I am currently searching for an intern or junior software developer position to start my journey.

 <!--
 **MartinLouw05/MartinLouw05** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.